denisidoro/navi/docs/alfred.md

 ### Note

-Support for alfred has been been removed.
+Support for alfred has been removed.

 The latest version which has some support for it is [2.15.1](https://github.com/denisidoro/navi/releases/tag/v2.15.1).

 ### Instructions